tinyclub/linux-lab/README.md

 ## 2.5 Update and rerun the lab

-If want a newer version, we **must** back up any local changes at first, and then update everything:
+If want a newer version, we **must** back up any local changes at first, for example, save the container:

+    $ tools/docker/commit linux-lab

+And then update everything:

     $ tools/docker/update linux-lab

 If fails, please try to clean up the containers:

-    $ tools/docker/rm-full
+    $ tools/docker/rm-all

 Or even clean up the whole environments: